bereket6725/UIPresentationViewControllerExample/README.md

 # UIPresentationViewControllerExample
-A small example of how the UIPresentationViewController works in iOS.
+A small example of how the UIPresentationViewController works in iOS from raywenderlich.com.